My First Review

 Applications to review

-The first step is to define the review campaign perimeter: What needs to be reviewed.
+The first step "1.
+Refine Perimeter" is to define the review campaign perimeter: What needs to be reviewed.
 In our context we want to review ALL access rights on the following applications:

-Please note, three steps are required to configure a campaign:
+Please note, four steps are required to configure a review campaign:

-- The first step helps you to refine your review perimeter
+- The first step helps you refine your review perimeter,

-- The second step shows the data which will be reviewed
+- The third step shows the data which will be reviewed,

 ALL selected data MUST be reviewed, the reviewer is automatically identified based on the entries to be reviewed as configured in the second step "2.
 Define Review Strategy".

 - user accounts are reviewed by the line manager